 - Charitable giving

 - Estate planning

 - Risk management

 Although there's no industry-recognized level of wealth to be considered a multi-family office, the customizable services provided by a multi-family office are highly valued - oftentimes requiring AUM anywhere from $10 million to upwards of $200 million.
-Here at FINTRX, we use $50 million as a minimum requirement to be listed and considered an official family office.
+At FINTRX, we use $50 million as a minimum AUM requirement to be listed and considered an official family office.

-Because the daily operations of multi-family offices differ from client to client, the same holds true for the methods of communication client relationship.
+Because the daily operations of multi-family offices differ from client to client, the same holds true for the methods of communication in client relationships.
 Some families like to have greater involvement with open lines of communication, while others may request quarterly updates.